European Review of Social Psychology

 European Review of Social Psychology (ERSP) is an annual peer-reviewed scientific journal which publishes review articles in the field of social psychology.
 It was established in 1990 and is published by the Taylor & Francis imprint Psychology Press under the auspices of the European Association of Social Psychology.
-The editors-in-chief are Miles Hewstone (Oxford University) and Antony Manstead (Cardiff University).
+Until 2018, the editors-in-chief were Miles Hewstone (Oxford University) and Antony Manstead (Cardiff University).
+The current editors-in-chief are Ayşe Üskül (University of Sussex) and Martijn van Zomeren (University of Groningen).
 According to the Journal Citation Reports, the journal has a 2016 impact factor of 1.389.

 Articles published in ERSP typically "review a programme of the author's own research, as evidenced by the author's own papers published in leading peer-reviewed journals."
 The journal does not publish original empirical studies.